As a Windows service, RPM Remote Print Manager® ("RPM") cannot access shared printers on your network or shared folders.

 We overcame this by giving actions the ability to interact with the desktop.

 When you print with the Interactive setting, you should be able to see any printer dialogs or status you need to.
 We recommend that the credentials for the print action be the same as your standard Windows login.

-When you run a filter with “interact with desktop” then you’ll be able to see the program on your desktop.
-For instance, you can use the Windows Notepad application as a filter, and view your print jobs in a window.
+When you run a filter with "interact with desktop, " you'll be able to see the program on your desktop.
+So, for instance, you can use the Windows Notepad application as a filter and view your print jobs in a window.

 Critical event notification

-It's typical (and highly recommended) for network users to change passwords from time to time.
-The only problem with this is RPM, running in the background.
-As soon as RPM attempts to execute an action with updated credentials, the action will fail.
+It's typical (and highly recommended) for network users to change passwords occasionally.
+The only problem with this is RPM running in the background.
+The action will fail as soon as RPM attempts to execute an action with updated credentials.

 Unfortunately, this has often been time-consuming to track down.

 That kind of situation is the reason we added critical events.
-The user interface keeps a table of critical events available from the View menu.
-This way you have a quick report of situations RPM has identified that could be a problem.
-The user interface also supports Windows notifications, so if you happen to be logged in when a critical event takes place, you can see them in the notification channel, if you like.
+The user interface keeps a table of critical events available via the View menu.
+This way, you have a quick report of situations RPM has identified that could be a problem.
+The user interface also supports Windows notifications, so if you happen to be logged in when a critical event occurs, you can see them in the notification channel if you like.